georgekosmidis/blog.georgekosmidis.net/workables/articles/100710-ai-will-not-replace-software-engineers-but-it-might-erase-the-role/content.md

 ## The Uncertain Steps

-If the PC-era timeline holds - and the data in the [previous article](https://blog.georgekosmidis.net/the-historical-parallel-1987-computers-2025-ai.html) suggests it does - you have roughly five to eight years before the full reshuffling is complete.
+If the PC-era timeline holds - and the data in the [productivity paradox](https://blog.georgekosmidis.net/the-historical-parallel-1987-computers-2025-ai.html) article suggests it does - you have roughly five to eight years before the full reshuffling is complete.
 That is not a long time.
 It is roughly the length of a single job tenure.

 But there is a version of this story where the transformation stalls - and it is worth taking seriously.